Scrabo Tower: Origins

 The funds raised allowed for a budget of £2000.
 At first, the monument was to be built in Newtownards, but it was later shifted to Scrabo Hill where it could be seen from Mount Stewart and where suitable building stone was quarried.
-In December 1855 the committee decided to hold a design competition.
+In December 1855 the committee resolved to hold a design competition.
 The deadline was 1 February 1856.
 Four entries were considered: an obelisk and three towers.
 The first prize went to the obelisk, which was submitted by William Joseph Barre.
 However, the obelisk came to nothing and indeed none of the first three projects was executed.
 When the committee called for tenders from building contractors, all the submissions for the three best-rated entries exceeded the budget and were therefore rejected.
 Finally, a tender by Hugh Dixon from Newtownards for the fourth project was accepted.
 However, supporters of William Barre claimed that the competition had been rigged.

 The fourth design had been submitted by the firm Lanyon & Lynn, a partnership of Charles Lanyon and William Henry Lynn that lasted from the mid-1850s to 1860.
 The design showed a tower in the Scottish Baronial style that could be understood as a peel tower and a symbol of the landlord as a chivalrous protector of his tenants in times of danger.
 Such a tower was considered especially suitable for a Stewart as the Stewarts or Stuarts ruled Scotland during the times when peel towers were erected.

-The 5th Baron Dufferin and Claneboye, a neighbour of the Londonderrys, had recently built Helen's Tower, also in the Scottish Baronial style, on the next hill to the north of Scrabo: the new tower was to have more than double the height of theirs.
-Also, it would be situated on a bare hilltop, unlike Helen's Tower which is concealed within beech woodland, and can so be more easily seen from further away.
+The 5th Baron Dufferin and Claneboye, a neighbour of the Londonderrys, had recently built Helen's Tower, also in the Scottish Baronial style, on the next hill to the north of Scrabo.
+The new tower was to be more than twice the height, and be situated on a bare hilltop so that, unlike Helen's Tower concealed by trees, it could be seen from a great distance.